Canbelego: Boppy Mount

 The railway station and its hamlet lay close to the landform, Mount Boppy.
 Mount Boppy rises around 150 m (500 feet) from the surrounding country, and its peak is around 440 m (1450 feet) above sea level.
 There was a water tower at Boppy Mount, for replenishing trains.
 The railways built a dam, or 'tank', to harvest rainwater from a 170-acre catchment on Mount Boppy.
 As well as station staff, there were fettlers, who maintained the railway, stationed at Boppy Mount.
 On the side of Mount Boppy was a gold mine, known as Boppy Boulder Gold Mine, which was employing 23 men in 1912.

+'Boppy Mount' railway station c.1910, officially named Boppy Mountain.
+The landform, Mount Boppy, is in the background.
+The water tower is on the right.

 In the days before motorised road transport, the railway at Boppy Mount was vital to the area around Canbelego, not only for the mining community, but also to ship wool grown in the surrounding area.
-A hamlet existed there, in the very early 20th century, and a post office until around 1957.
+A hamlet existed there, in the very early 20th century.

+The railway platform and buildings were on the southern side of the railway line, while the hamlet was to its north.
 There was a hotel, known as Boppy Mountain Hotel, and "one or two private houses".
-In 1905, there was also a butcher's shop.
+In 1905, there was also a butcher's shop, and there was a post office until around 1957.

 Possession of the hotel was the subject of a legal dispute between the lessee and the owner, the lessee's own mother, in 1909.
 Simultaneously, the lessee's wife sued her mother-in-law for defamation, being awarded a farthing in damages.
 The Boppy Mountain Hotel was destroyed by fire in February 1916, and it seems that it was never rebuilt.

 At some time—possibly around 1957—the railway station became unattended, but remained operational.
-The railway station closed, probably in or around 1974.
-There was another platform, at a railway siding called Florida, located to the north of Canbelego.
+Passenger services on the Cobar line ended on 22 September 1975.
+The Boppy Mountain railway station closed, but a closing date was not recorded, as at February 1979.
+There was another platform, at a railway siding called Florida, located to the north of Canbelego, which closed in 1974.